aws/awsui-documentation/components/time-input.md

 ### format

-> Specifies the granularity of the time input.
+> Specifies the format of the time input.
+> Use it to restrict the granularity of time that the user can enter.
+>

 Type: String